hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/color_filter.rst

    :Mode:      Sculpt Mode
    :Tool:      :menuselection:`Toolbar --> Color Filter`

-Changes the color attribute on all vertices in the mesh at the same time.
+Apply color corrections or effects on the active color attribute on all vertices in the mesh at the same time.

-To use this tool, click and drag away from the object to have a positive effect and click and drag towards the mesh to have a negative effect.
+To use this tool, click and drag away from left to right or from right to left for a negative effect.

 Tool Settings